Choose wisely: ‘Black Mirror: Bandersnatch’ is a fun gimmick

 The film mirrors the book and game’s choose-your-own-adventure format.
 At various points in the story, you are prompted to choose between two options.
 When the choice appears at the bottom of the screen, you have 10 seconds to choose a path.
 That choice will set you on a new and potentially entirely different ending.
 It’s also possible to let the story play out linearly without making a choice, but that’s no fun.

 (Viewers beware: the choice function is not available on all streaming devices.
 It seems to work on laptops, newer smart TVs, Xbox One and PlayStation 4.
-Apple TV and Chromecast and, however, are out of luck.)
+Apple TV and Chromecast, however, are out of luck.)

 The experience of watching “Bandersnatch” feels like a “Black Mirror” episode itself.
 It’s Booker’s meta masterpiece: life imitating art imitating life imitating art — a narrative ouroboros that traps us inside its unending loop.
 With allegedly more than a trillion story combinations that lead to five possible endings, one can easily imagine a “Black Mirror” episode where a new immersive TV experience creates an obsession so strong it leads to social collapse.